Science Teacher Training

 development to enhance the teaching and learning of primary science in Irish schools," published in the Professional Development in Education Journal.

-Starting in 2011, the Partnership has been working with St. Patrick's to provide Continuing Professional Development (CPD) to teachers in Kilkenny and Mayo.
-This program uses travelling facilitators and county education centers to offer classes in science teaching and provides a space for teachers to come together and share best practices.
+Starting in 2011, the Partnership has been working with St. Patrick's to provide Continuing Professional Development (CPD) to teachers in Kilkenny, Mayo, and Clare.
+This program uses traveling facilitators and county education centers to offer classes in science teaching and provides a space for teachers to come together and share best practices.
 In order to build upon the success of WSSP, the program also gives scholarships to interested teachers to pursue higher degrees in science teaching, allowing them to become specialists in the field.